Ecommerce merchandising is changing.

 As ecommerce merchandising evolves into omnichannel, there are several trends and pivots in strategy that are evolving along with it:

 A poor site experience translates into lost revenue.
-With high expectations for site performance and ease of use, shoppers will leave a site if they can’t easily and quickly find the products they’re looking for.
+With high expectations for site performance and ease of use, the majority of shoppers will leave a site if they can’t easily and quickly find the products they’re looking for.

-Rather than merchants needing to manually adjust search results to boost products that offer a higher profit margin or bury products that are less attractive to customers, a product discovery platform can optimize results automatically based on a number of inputs such as clickstream data, product attribute, or inventory.
-And with the focus on holistic customer experience, those rules can apply both to search results and browsing pages to provide a consistent shopping experience.
+Rather than merchants needing to manually adjust search results to boost products that offer a higher profit margin or bury products that are less attractive to customers, a product discovery platform can optimize results and set rules automatically based on a number of inputs such as clickstream data, product attribute, or inventory management.
+Those rules can apply to both search results and browsing pages to provide a consistent shopping experience.

 The result?
 Ecommerce teams have the time to proactively create new strategies to drive KPIs and improve customer experience.